nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-ToplevelController.md

 The 40-pin header connection design is represented in the vision sensor network sign off, and not in the top-level controller sign off.
 The rest of the connections in the top level controller are represented here.

+One Arduino Mega controller ended up being needed for implementation with subsystems that needed to be cut due to ordering issues.

 ## Analysis

 The top-level controller will need to be analyzed in terms of the constraints: power, size, and GPIO.